Vítek Vaněček: New Jersey Devils

 For the second consecutive off-season, Vaněček left the Capitals organization after he was traded at the 2022 NHL entry draft to the New Jersey Devils in exchange for a swap of second-round draft picks and a third-round pick on 8 July 2022.
 As a restricted free agent, Vaněček was later signed to a three-year, $10.2 million contract extension with the Devils on 19 July.

 San Jose Sharks

 On 8 March 2024, Vaněček along with a 2025 seventh-round pick was traded to the San Jose Sharks in exchange for Kaapo Kähkönen.
 In the season, Vaněček was hampered by injury through his tenure with the rebuilding Sharks, limited to just 18 games in posting just 3 wins.

 Florida Panthers

 On 5 March 2025, Vaněček was traded by the Sharks to the Florida Panthers in exchange for Patrick Giles.
 Assuming backup duties to Sergei Bobrovsky, Vaněček posted 2 wins in 7 regular season appearances.
 He did not feature in the post-season, as the Panthers claimed their second successive Stanley Cup.

 Utah Mammoth

 As a free agent from the Panthers, Vaněček was signed to a one-year, $1.5 million contract with the Utah Mammoth for the season on 1 July 2025.
+Serving as the Mammoth backup to Karel Vejmelka, Vaněček featured in 22 games, posting a 5-13-3 record and 1 shutout.

+New York Islanders

+At the conclusion of his contract with the Mammoth, Vaněček joined his sixth NHL club after signing a one-year, $1 million contract with the New York Islanders on 1 July 2026.